 1. Become a coffee expert

-When you are an expert on what you sell will get you brownie points with your boss and tips from your customers.
-Follow these barista tips for becoming a coffee connoisseur:
+Being an expert on what you sell will get you brownie points with your boss and tips from your customers.
+Follow these tips for becoming a coffee connoisseur:

 - Is there anything more frustrating than going to a restaurant, asking your server for a recommendation, and not getting one because the server hasn’t eaten anything off of the menu?
 Don’t leave your customers in this position.
 Try every item your venue makes so that you can give customers recommendations and expand your coffee palette.